duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

       # -- snip --
 ```

-You can check https://phabricator.wikimedia.org/source/mediawiki/browse/master/includes/DefaultSettings.php to see why we need to set these environment variables in the MariaDB container for it to work with our MediaWiki container.
+You can check [the DefaultSettings.php file](https://phabricator.wikimedia.org/source/mediawiki/browse/master/includes/DefaultSettings.php) to see why we need to set these environment variables in the MariaDB container for it to work.

 # Putting it All Together
-Finally, we have come to the end of our little MediaWiki Deployment journey.
-Here is our final Kubernetes Deployment manifest for MediaWiki:
+So here's what our final Kubernetes Deployment manifest for MediaWiki looks like:

 ```yml
 apiVersion: apps/v1